Nico Mannion: National team career

-Mannion holds dual citizenship to the United States and Italy; his father is American from Salt Lake City, while his mother is Italian from Guidonia Montecelio.
+Mannion holds dual citizenship to the United States and Italy; his father is American from Salt Lake City, while his Italian mother is from Guidonia Montecelio.
 In 2017, he joined training camp with the United States national under-16 team and was a finalist for its 2017 FIBA Under-16 Americas Championship roster.
 After not making the team, he was contacted by the Italian Basketball Federation and joined the Italian national under-16 team at the 2017 FIBA Europe Under-16 Championship in Podgorica, Montenegro.
 Mannion made his debut on August 11, 2017, recording 15 points and seven assists in a 64–59 loss to France.
 Two days later, he posted 42 points, five rebounds, and six steals in 29 minutes in an 86–57 victory over Russia.
 Through seven games, Mannion averaged a tournament-high 19.9 points, 5.7 rebounds, 4.0 assists, and 3.0 steals per game, leading Italy to a ninth-place finish.

 He debuted for the senior Italian national team at European qualifiers for the 2019 FIBA World Cup.
 In his sole appearance on July 1, 2018, Mannion scored nine points in 29 minutes in an 81–66 loss to the Netherlands, becoming the fourth-youngest player in team history at age 17.